Control of Localized Multiple Excitation Dark States in Waveguide QED

 \textit{Dark state preparation and probing.---} The choice of storing the excitation in the first qubit is not unique and any other qubit is equally valid~\cite{supp}.
 The dark state $|\Psi_\mathcal{D}^{(1)}\rangle$, however, can be efficiently prepared by introducing an external coherent drive of frequency $\omega_l$ localized on the first qubit.
 This pulsed drive on resonance with the first qubit couples to the chain via $\hat{\mathcal{H}}_\mathrm{d}(t)= \Omega_\mathrm{d}(t) (\hat{\sigma}_1^\dagger +\hat{\sigma}_1)$ where $\Omega_\mathrm{d}(t)$ is a time-dependent Rabi frequency.
 It connects the ground state to both bright and dark states with asymmetrical coupling strengths

-preparing the dark state with high-fidelity in the $N\gg 1$ limit.
+preparing the dark state with high fidelity in the $N\gg 1$ limit.
 The drive not only prepares single-excitation dark states but also connects dark states along the excitation ladder through paths illustrated in Fig.~\ref{fig:rabi}(b).
 These paths continue until half of the qubits are excited and there are no more dark states~\cite{poshakinskiy2021}.

-To probe the dark states we use a second, weak driving field ($\Omega_\mathrm{wg}(t)/\Gamma_\mathrm{1D} \ll 1$).
+To probe the dark states we use a second, weak driving field ($\Omega_\mathrm{wg}(t)/\gamma \ll 1$).
 The field propagates along the waveguide and couples to the qubits through